labex-labs/open-source-labs/git/30-seconds-of-git/challenge-optimize-repository/step1.md

 For example, let's say you have a Git repository named `git-playground` located in your home directory and optimize this repository.

-This will optimize the `git-playground` repository by removing any loose objects and packing the remaining objects into a new set of pack files.
+This is the result of optimising the `git-playground' repository by removing all loose objects and packing the remaining objects into a new set of pack files:

 ![<result>](assets/challenge-optimize-repository-step1-1.png)